History of Lamborghini: 2011–present – Aventador, end of Gallardo production, Huracán and Urus

-In 2015, a light weight, powerful and trackfocused iteration of the Aventador called the Aventador SV (Super Veloce) was introduced.
-The Aventador SV featured more aggressive bumpers and power was increased from 700PS[690 hp] to 750PS[740 hp].
+In 2015, a lightweight, powerful and track-focused iteration of the Aventador called the Aventador SV (Super Veloce) was introduced.
+The Aventador SV featured more aggressive bumpers, and power was increased from 700 PS to 750 PS.
 The SV would also spawn a roadster variant introduced later that year.
 It would ultimately be discontinued in 2017.

-The Centenario introduced in 2016 was a celebration of Ferruccio Lamborghini's 100th birthday.
+The Centenario, introduced in 2016, was a celebration of Ferruccio Lamborghini's 100th birthday.
 It would follow up the principles set by the Veneno using an even aggressive design language in its own right.
 The car saw the use of the world's largest rear diffusers ever incorporated into a production automobile.
 The Centenario saw the debut of Lamborghini's four-wheel steering system and torque vectoring.
 A Roadster version would follow up later in the year, 40 units of the Centenario were produced in total.

 The Aventador was updated in 2017 and was now called the Aventador S LP 740–4.
 The engine was modified and now generated a power output of 740 PS.
 The Roadster variant would also be updated as well.
 The four-wheel steering and torque vectoring system would also be used on the S version aside from exterior updates.

 The ultimate track focused iteration of the Aventador called the Aventador Super Veloce Jota (SVJ) was introduced in 2018 and used Lamborghini's Aerodynamica Lamborghini Attiva (ALA) system which uses active aerodynamics to increase downforce generated by the car.
 The SVJ generates 40 percent more downforce than the SV.
-It also reclaimed the Nurbürgring Nordschleife lap record form the Porsche 911 GT2 RS by setting a lap time of 6:44.97 with Lamborghini test driver Marco Mapelli behind the wheel achieved by using the Pirelli Trofeo R tyres available with the car as an option.
+It also reclaimed the Nurburgring Nordschleife lap record form the Porsche 911 GT2 RS by setting a lap time of 6:44.97 with Lamborghini test driver Marco Mapelli behind the wheel achieved by using the Pirelli Trofeo R tyres available with the car as an option.

 Lamborghini introduced the Lamborghini Gallardo LP 570–4 Super Trofeo Stradale at the 2011 Frankfurt Motor Show.